 To be timely, notice must be delivered to or mailed and received at our principal executive offices: (x) not later than the close of business on the ninetieth (90th) calendar day, or earlier than the close of business on the one hundred twentieth (120th) calendar day, in advance of the anniversary of the previous year's annual meeting if such meeting is to be held on a day which is not more than thirty (30) calendar days in advance of the anniversary of the previous year's annual meeting or not later than sixty (60) calendar days after the anniversary of the previous year's annual meeting; and (y) with respect to any other annual meeting of stockholders, the close of business on the tenth (10th) calendar day following the date of public disclosure of the date of such meeting.
-As a result, the period for submitting proposals or nominations for the 2022 annual meeting of stockholders is between February 2, 2022 and March 4, 2022.
+As a result, the period for submitting proposals or nominations for the 2023 annual meeting of stockholders is between February 7, 2023 and March 9, 2023.

-If a stockholder who has notified us of his, her or their intention to present a proposal at an annual meeting does not attend the meeting to present his, her or their proposal at such meeting, we need not present the proposal for vote at such meeting.
+If a stockholder who has notified us of an intention to present a proposal at an annual meeting does not attend the meeting to present the proposal at such meeting, we need not present the proposal for vote at such meeting.